 The School will ensure every member of staff knows:

-the name of the Designated Safeguarding Person and his role.
+the name of the Designated Safeguarding Person and his role

-that they have an individual responsibility for referring safeguarding concerns using the proper channels and within the mandatory timescales.
+that they have an individual responsibility for referring safeguarding concerns using the proper channels and within the mandatory timescales

-where the Local Safeguarding Children Partnership guidelines and contact details are located.
+where the Local Safeguarding Children Partnership guidelines and contact details are located

 how to complete a CPOMS report / safeguarding referral form and to pass this to the Designated Safeguarding Person

-these procedures at the beginning of the year and new staff are updated on arrival.
+these procedures at the beginning of the year and new staff are updated on arrival

 information on alert signs of abuse are distributed to all staff and are contained in appendix B

 the procedure to follow in the event of a disclosure by a student.
 The member of staff should immediately provide a verbal report of the disclosure to the Designated Safeguarding Person and straight after the verbal report.
 The report should be in the words of the student.
 This would then be entered on CPOMs.
-The DSP will then make a decision to contact the local Safeguarding team and/or children’s social care.
+The DSP will then make a decision to contact the local Safeguarding team and/or children’s social care

 the relevant information regarding safeguarding.
-All staff will complete Child Protection training at a minimum of every three years and will receive annual safeguarding refresher training and updates throughout the academic year.
+All staff will complete Child Protection training at a minimum of every three years and will receive annual safeguarding refresher training and updates throughout the academic year

 their duty and feel able to raise concerns about poor or unsafe practice of adults who work with children in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies.
-If the concern is in relation to the head teacher or Proprietor/governors these can be sent directly to our HR department who will deal with these sensitively and confidentially, or through the external whistleblowing service – Ethics Point (Navex Global).
+If the concern is in relation to the head teacher, or Proprietor/governors these can be sent directly to our HR department who will deal with these sensitively and confidentially, or through the external whistleblowing service – Ethics Point (Navex Global).

 Should the situation arise where a member of staff feels unable to raise an issue with their employer, or feels that their genuine concerns are not being addressed, advice can be sought via NSPCC helpline or through Estyn’s Whistleblowing helpline.
 The contact details are:-

 NSPCC

-- Telephone number - 0800 028 0285.
+Telephone number - 0800 028 0285.

-- Email – help@nspcc.org.uk
+Email – help@nspcc.org.uk

 ESTYN Whistleblowing Helpline